fwollatz/MLinPractice/Documentation.md

 ### Design Decisions

 - Accuracy: to easily compare scores with baseline classifier (majority vote classifier was used here).
-- Top K Accuracy score: originally implement for performing multiclass prediction.
-But now since do bi-class prediction, this metric is not useful anymore.
+- Top K Accuracy score: originally implemented for performing multiclass prediction.
+But since bi-class prediction was targeted in the end, this metric was not useful anymore.
-- Confusion matrix: not a concrete score, but the possibility to get the confusion matrix which some the metrics are based on
+- Confusion matrix: not a concrete score; it gives an overall impression on how good the classifier handles positive and negative samples and some other evaluation matrices use the output of the confusion matrix
 - Cohen's Kappa: good performance indication for imbalanced-datasets.
 - AUC (Area under the ROC Curve): an aggregate measure of performance across all possible classification thresholds.
 The higher the score, the better the performance is.
 0.5 shows that the classifier does not learn any discriminant features of positive and negative classes while 1 indicates an optimal performance.

 ### Results

-The baseline classifier was majority vote classifier.
+The baseline classifier was the majority vote classifier.
 On the training set, the accuracy achieved was 0.9058, Cohen's Kappa was 0 and AUC was 0.5.
 On the validation set, the accuracy achieved was 0.9058, Cohen's Kappa was 0 and AUC was 0.5.
 Always-true classifier was also implemented.

 ![DTC performance on validation set](documentation/DTC_results_training_validation.png)

-More details on the classifiers will be illustrated later in the Classifier section.
+More details on the classifiers will be illustrated later in the *Classifier* section.

 All results of the trained classifier could be viewed with:
 `mlflow ui --backend-store-uri data/classification/mlflow`

-Perform classification with the aforementioned best decision tree parameter configuration, we achieve the following results on the untouched test set.
+Perform classification with the aforementioned best decision tree parameter configuration, we achieved the following results on the untouched test set.
 ![MLFlow overall results](documentation/best_classifier_test_set.png)

 ### Interpretation

 Accuracy was based on the majority class, which showed the imbalance in the dataset.
-It was also reflected by Cohen's Kappa.
-Futhermore, AUC indicated that the classifier has no discrimination capacity to distinguish between positive and negative classes.
+Such imbalance was also reflected by Cohen's Kappa.
+Furthermore, AUC indicated that the classifier had no discrimination capacity to distinguish between positive and negative classes.

 The classifier that delivered the best results on the validation set was the decision tree classifier, with the balanced class weight option, gini criterion, max depth of 20 and best splitter.
 The results were detailed in the following table.

 ![MLFlow DTC performance](documentation/DT_with_5_10_15_20_depth.png)

 As one can see Cohen's Kappa was still pretty low on the validation set while high on the training set for the best classifier.
 It indicates overfitting of this classifier.
-Increasing the max depth led to stronger overfitting (the margin between the Cohen´s kappe scores increases with increasing depth).
+Increasing the max depth led to stronger overfitting (the margin between the Cohen´s kappe scores increased with increasing depth).
 The differences in AUC score also confirmed the observation.

 ## Preprocessing

 ### Design Decisions

-As for the general/classic preprocessing, we decided on well-known NLP preprocessing steps to remove redundancy, data that does not convey useful information (e.g. stop words), and tweet specific contents (like urls and emoji) to preprocess the tweet text itself into plain textualized information.
+As for the preprocessing, we decided to use well-known NLP preprocessing steps to eliminate redundancy in data that did not contain useful information (e.g. stop words), and to preprocess the tweet text itself into plain textualized information (e.g. separating urls and emojis from the text) .
 The general preprocessing includes lower casing, language filtering, stop word removal, punctuation removal (already given), emoji and url filtering and tokenization.
-All intermediate results are stored in separate columns and are thus a accessible for the feature extraction.
+All intermediate results were stored in separate columns and were thus a accessible for the feature extraction.

-In addition to preprocessing the tweet text itself, for each tweets the emojis were extracted for further feature extraction.
+In addition to preprocessing the tweet text itself, for each tweet the emojis were extracted for further feature extraction.

 ### Results